javiabellan/nlp/README.md

     - RoBERTa-Large: 355 millions
   - Trained on 160GB of text
   - Paper [RoBERTa: A Robustly Optimized BERT Pretraining Approach](https://arxiv.org/abs/1907.11692)
-- **MegatronLM** (Nvidia, Aug.
-2019)
-  - Too big
-  - Parameters: 8300 millions
-- **DistilBERT** (Hugging Face, Aug.
-2019)
-  - Compression of BERT with Knowledge distillation (teacher-student learning)
-  - A small model (DistilBERT) is trained with the output of a larger model (BERT)
-  - Comparable results to BERT using less parameters
-  - Parameters: 66 millions

 ## Transformer architecture